sauravmehta/python/README.md

 # python
-This repository some of my python codes.
+This repository contain some of my python codes.